 The problem with charts:

-Unfortunately, the more complex the braid, the harder/ less intuitive it is to plan designs for it, even in chart form.
+Unfortunately, the more complex the braid, the harder/ less intuitive it can be to plan designs for it, even in chart form.

 Planning a charted pickup design for a braid is not as straightforward as planning a design on graph paper – partly because the elements are slanted lines rather than neat squares, but mostly because the ‘darks’ and ‘lights’ in a pick-up chart show where the color-changing moves occur, which may not be exactly where the color changes end up appearing in the braid itself.**

 This chart for making Edge has a DARK cell on the left, and a LIGHT cell on the right.
 If you braid according to this chart, however, the right column of the braid will be dark and the left column will be light – the exact opposite of what you probably expected from looking at the chart.